Taught by Claudia Thompson and Other Landscape Professionals

 Why Native Plant Landscapes Matter to You

-This workshop gives a great introduction to the ecological importance of native plants and their role in local ecosystems.
+Learn about the ecological importance of native plants to local ecosystems.
 We start with the concept of co-evolution between plants and animals, and end with an explanation of how to create healthy habitat in our own gardens and managed landscapes.
 In between, we explain the differences among native, naturalized, and invasive plants, and their varying effects on ecological communities.
-We discuss the food web and critical connections that link plants to insects to birds, wildlife, and humans— and give examples of “cool” ecosystem relationships.
+We explore the food web and critical connections that link plants to insects to birds, wildlife, and humans— and give examples of “cool” ecosystem relationships.
 A detailed case study illustrates the conversion of a 7,000 sq. ft. urban property from a conventional landscape to a largely native one, and the resulting impact on birds and wildlife.
 By the end of the program, you will "get" why this issue is so important and understand what you can do about it.

 Designing Healthy Landscapes that Emphasize Native Plants